 For drivers who believe they have been incorrectly ticketed by the DOT incorrectly, the FMCSA provides a resource known as DataQ.
 Drivers can make a Request for Data Review (RDR) of inaccurate data by the FMCSA.

-It's not the ELD, because some don't need one.
+It's not the ELD, because you're exempt

 There are those who are excluded from the ELD mandate which include drivers in agriculture, trucks built before 2000, and short-haul, timecard exceptions.
 Even though the ELD isn't required for these drivers, it's still possible they can get value out of using one.